PolishDrBirkin/PolishDrBirkin/README.md

 ## I'm still updating my page because how the hell do people make it look good????
-THIS IS ONLY FOR PONY TOWN!!!
+THIS IS FOR PONY TOWN!!!
 Have some stuff anyway:
 - Natan/Birkin
 - I'm very shy, kinda socially anxious, socially awkward and paranoid
 - I rarely talk first